Skip to content

 Grant Proposal

 If invited, prospective applicants submit a grant proposal.
-Formal proposals and all attachments must be written in English.
+Formal proposals and all supplementary materials must be written in English.
 Grant proposals are reviewed by an external panel made up of curators and arts professionals who reflect a diverse range of backgrounds, perspectives, and approaches.

 Contact Us